betterscientificsoftware/bssw.io/CuratedContent/SwTestingTutorialTutorialsPoint.md

-# An Introduction to Software Testing Tutorial (TutorialsPoint)
+# An Introduction to Software Testing Tutorial from TutorialsPoint

 Softare testing is an imporant part of the software development life cycle.
 Do you understand the software testing processes and frameworks involved?